Minister: Rev Paul Collings

 For details, see Circuit Preaching Plan

-Situated in the centre of Topsham, St Nicholas Methodist Church recently celebrated 150 years since its opening, although local Methodist worship goes back a further 50 years in the town.
+Situated in the centre of Topsham, St Nicholas Methodist Church was opened in 1867, although local Methodist worship goes back a further 50 years in the town.

-Over the coming year, St Nicholas will not just be looking inwards through regular Bible study mornings but also outwards via the Church prayer board, the well-supported Saturday coffee mornings, a regular memory cafe, a Christmas tree festival and frequent lettings of the premises.
+Through the year, St Nicholas will not just be looking inwards through regular Bible study mornings but also outwards via the Church prayer board, the well-supported Saturday coffee mornings, a Christmas tree festival and frequent lettings of the premises.
 Local ecumenical links are strong and St Nicholas plays a full part in joint services and, on Good Friday and around Christmas, walks of witness through the town.

 See our Church’s diary dates for the month